arayreth/python-projects/calculator/average/README.md

-🏅A python script for calculate your averages of your grades ! languages available: 🇺🇸 🇫🇷
+🏅 A python script for calculate your averages of your grades !
+🌍 Languages available: 🇺🇸 🇫🇷